- Reviewed: 19 March 2020, 13:50 NZDT

 New Zealanders who choose to remain in Yemen against our advice should avoid any unnecessary travel, keep a low profile, maintain a high degree of personal security awareness and take all possible security precautions to ensure their safety.

 Extreme caution should be exercised in public places and, due to the threat of kidnapping, we recommend varying travel times and routes to avoid establishing predictable behaviour.
+Do not advertise your travel or other plans through social media.
 In addition, we strongly recommend seeking professional security advice.
 Security arrangements should be reviewed on a regular basis.
 Such measures may mitigate the risks to your safety but cannot eliminate them entirely.

 New Zealanders remaining in Yemen should have their own contingency plan for departure in place and ensure they have adequate supplies of food, water, fuel, cash and essential medication stockpiled.
-Routes in and out of the capital Sana’a and other major cities may become blocked at short notice, limiting access to airports.
+Protracted conflict has led to a severe breakdown in government services and supplies of staple goods across Yemen.
+Routes in and out of Sana’a, Aden, Al Hudaydah, and other major cities and ports may become blocked at short notice.
+Airport infrastructure and ports have suffered damage in the conflict, and most international flights have been suspended.
+Sana’a Airport is not open to commercial flights.

-Airstrikes continue to be conducted by a Saudi Arabia led coalition against Houthi and pro-Saleh targets.
+Airstrikes continue to be conducted by a Saudi Arabia led coalition against Houthi targets.
 Further airstrikes could occur anywhere, at any time, including in major cities such as Sana’a.

 There is an extreme threat from terrorism in Yemen.
 The absence of effective government control over parts of the country means extremist and terrorist groups, such as Islamic State in Yemen and Al-Qaida in the Arabian Peninsula (AQAP), are able to operate and conduct attacks.

 Suicide bombings, car bombs, improvised explosive device (IED) attacks and small arms attacks occur frequently throughout the country.
-Further terrorist attacks could occur at anytime, anywhere, including in Sana’a.
+Further terrorist attacks could occur at anytime, anywhere, including in Sana’a and Aden.

-The threat of terrorist attack is particularly high for Westerners and western interests.
-Statements made by Yemeni-based terrorists indicate an ongoing intent to attack Westerners and western interests in Yemen.
+The threat of terrorist attack is particularly high for foreigners.
+Statements made by Yemeni-based terrorists indicate an ongoing intent to attack Westerners and western interests in Yemen, which are viewed as legitimate targets.
 Attacks could be directed at any location known to be frequented by expatriates and foreign travellers.

-Possible targets include (but are not limited to) Yemeni government buildings and facilities, embassies, Houthi gatherings and checkpoints, hotels, restaurants, shopping areas, tourist sites, mosques, military and oil industry facilities, and transport and aviation interests.
+Possible targets include (but are not limited to) Yemeni government buildings and facilities, embassies, political or military gatherings and checkpoints, hotels, restaurants, shopping areas, tourist sites, mosques, military and oil industry facilities, and transport and aviation interests.

 Kidnappers have reportedly demanded large ransom payments for foreigners and there remains a strong possibility that foreigners kidnapped by tribal and criminal groups could be on-sold to terrorist groups.
 A number of foreigners have been killed by their kidnappers in Yemen.

 Unexploded munitions and landmines remain a risk in parts of southern and eastern Yemen, especially around the city of Aden and in the central highlands.
+There is also a risk near Houthi frontlines in western parts of the country.
 While many devices have been identified and access limited, we recommend keeping to well-used paths and roads as some may remain undetected.

-Piracy is a threat in Yemeni waters, especially in the Gulf of Aden, and incidents of piracy have also been known to occur in parts of the Red Sea.
+Piracy in the Red Sea, Gulf of Aden and the Indian Ocean remains a security threat to maritime activities in the region.
 Mariners are advised to take appropriate precautionary measures.
 For more information view the International Maritime Bureau’s piracy report.

 General travel advice